Auto-PM/Auto-PM/README.md

 You should now be up and running!
 To start using the ChatGPT plugin simply paste 'http://127.0.0.1:8000/' as the plugin link when adding a local plugin to ChatGPT.

+### Linear Agents Setup

+We're working on making this simpler!!

+ChatGPT will work with Linear using just the steps above.
+In order to use the agent features with Linear you will need to set up Ngrok (https://ngrok.com/) so that the linear webhooks can reach your local server.
+Once you have Ngrok running, paste the generated Ngrock link + '/webhooks/linear' into your Linear webook settings.
+It shoud look something like `https://b11234bf.ngrok.app/webhooks/linear`.

+You will also need to add a new user to your team called "AutoPM Robot".
+Once the user is added and Ngrok is setup you should be able to assign issues to 'AutoPM Robot' and watch as the issues are auto completed by GPT.

 ## How it Works